 Athens is a true pleasure to explore, yet with so much to do, I always end postponing some things.
 The Athens One Day Tour can show you all those places and some more…

-Even if I have been to Athens a few times already, it is always pleasant to explore the city in each visit, there is always so much to do, that a few things are always left for the next time.
-This time, we decided a one day tour would show us all those places.
+Even if I have been to Athens a few times already, it is always pleasant to explore the city on each visit, there is always so much to do, that a few things are always left for the next time.
+This time, we decided a one-day tour would show us all those places.
 It was finally one of those times.

 Two are the things I always regret postponing, therefore I thought that having almost a week to spend in Athens I had no excuse.
 I was finally going to visit the Acropolis Museum (with a licensed guide).
 Later that day we visited the imposing Temple of Poseidon.

 We trusted our day to Key Tours, which we had already chosen in the past for the convenience of their schedules as well as for the creative proposals (check their award-winning Train Tour to Meteora!).

 The Athens One Day Tour combines the city’s best-known landmarks: The Panathenaic Stadium but also the Academy, the University of Athens and the Library as well (three neoclassical buildings, true gems of the metropolitan landscape).

 The tour also features a visit to the Acropolis, the Acropolis Museum, and an afternoon in Cape Sounion.

 Considering that we had spent the previous evening going about the hottest sports of the Athenian nightlife, the convenience of a bus picking us up in front of our hotel was of no minor importance.
 From the comfort of our seats, we were able to admire the city life just as it was awakening.

 This is a place I can see over and over and always find something new to it, despite its centuries of age.
 In fact, I have already talked about its wonders not so long ago.